7.18.2010

 Today, I finished reading a book that was billed as "super scary" but which turned out to be only marginally suspenseful at best.
 It read much faster than expected, and when I was through I wasn't as jumpy as I might've expected.
 I was also pretty sleepy.
 I decided to take a nap.
 Because it's Sunday and there's no reason not to be decadent on a Sunday, I slid into bed like it's a totally normal thing to do at 3:PM...

 ...and proceeded to have the most vivid, awesome, ridiculous, terrible dream that I can remember in a long, long time.
-I was staying at a beach house (shades of this book, which I read last weekend and did not like AT ALL) with a group of people that I barely knew (the result of a conversation with friends on Friday night about how they Never introduce me to their friends when we all hang out).
+I was staying at a beach house (shades of a book that I read last weekend and did not like AT ALL) with a group of people that I barely knew (the result of a conversation with friends on Friday night about how they Never introduce me to their friends when we all hang out).
 We were all there because we were going to be in a wedding together, but I was secretly dreading the wedding because I didn't think that the couple ought to be together (which could come from pretty much anywhere, honestly--there are far too many examples of this in my life right now).
 Still, I am nothing if not all things agreeable (never say 'nice'!) when I've made a commitment, so there I was.
 Oddly, it was somewhat like a party I attended thrown by a friend in college who had been engaged for a while but broke the engagement when she discovered, belatedly, that her intended was cheating on her.
 She cancelled the plans and never spoke to the jackass again, choosing instead to have a party to celebrate her own near-miss.
 She called it her Disengagement Party.
 It was wild.
 I was too young to have a real clue what it was all about, but I know it was one Hell of a weekend.
 It's a bit surprising that no one fell in the river....

 Back to the dream: there were probably eighteen, maybe two dozen of us there.
 It wasn't high summer or a super tropical location, so jeans & sweaters were more prevalent than bikinis & shorts.
 There were lots of Activities.
 Lots of things Planned.
 It was sort of a nightmare for someone like me, preferring to do what feels right at the time rather than what's next on a list.
 "As soon as we finish the Frisbee game, then we'll roast marshmallows."
 Um, OK....
 Throughout, I found myself slinking toward the back, pulling away from the crowd, declining a turn.
 All the action was wearying, and the only way I could stay there at all was to kick back and observe rather than taking part.
 There were a couple of other people who seemed to be doing the same, both men that I didn't know.
 I didn't bother figuring out who they were.